May is Mental Health Awareness Month: Tips on Seeking Mental Health Services for Your Child

 It's important to identify mental health issues in children early on and seek appropriate treatment.
 However, we understand that seeking mental health services for your child can be a difficult process.
 That's why we've put together some tips to help make the process a little bit easier for you:

 Recognize the signs: It's essential to recognize the signs that your child may need mental health services.
 These signs include changes in mood, behavior, or social interactions, withdrawal from activities, and declining academic performance.
-You can find a list of other signs here.

 Talk to your child: Talking to your child about how they are feeling and any concerns they may have helps them feel heard and understood.
 It can also make them more receptive to the idea of seeking mental health services.